Nickguitar/weaponize.it/README.md

 - [ ] Add functionality to "tags" menu item
 - [ ] ~~Make weaponize.it CLI-friendly~~
 - [x] Figure out a way to receive contributions
-- [ ] Add a "source" section for each post
+- [x] Add a "source" section for each post
-- [ ] Add a copy button for the code snippets
+- [x] Add a copy button for the code snippets
 - [ ] Find a lighter syntax highlighting script
 - [ ] Migrate completely to aws s3 (go serverless)
-- [ ] Automatize pull and commit of generated json
+- [x] Automatize pull and commit of generated json
-- [ ] Fix the timestamps of uploaded toml files
+- [x] Fix the timestamps of uploaded toml files
 - [ ] Find a way to track tags better
+- [ ] Make a "preview post" for .toml files